 Immigration

-Jonathan has already acquired extensive experience in asylum and immigration matters.
-Jonathan regularly appears on behalf of claimants before the First-tier Tribunal and Upper Tribunal in claims of asylum (including cases involving conditions in Sri Lanka, Iraq, Uganda, Rwanda, Egypt and Albania), human rights (with extensive experience of cases involving Article 3 and Article 8) and appeals under the EEA Regulations .
+Jonathan has extensive experience in asylum and immigration matters.
+Jonathan regularly appears on behalf of claimants before the First-tier Tribunal and Upper Tribunal in claims of asylum (including cases involving conditions in Afghanistan, Albania, Egypt, Iran, Iraq, Rwanda, Somalia, Sri Lanka, and Uganda), human rights (with extensive experience of cases involving Article 3 and Article 8) and appeals involving issues of retained EU Law.
 He has achieved significant successes in both the deportation and non-deportation context.
-He is also instructed by claimants for immigration judicial reviews and urgent injunction applications against removal (including out of hours).
+He also has considerable experience representing claimants in immigration judicial reviews in both the Administrative Court and the Upper Tribunal, and in urgent injunction applications against removal (including out of hours).
 He regularly undertakes work preparing grounds of appeal, grounds for judicial review and pre-action letters before claim.
-Jon has also gained experience representing claimants in unlawful detention claims.
+Jonathan has extensive experience representing claimants in unlawful detention claims, including successfully appearing at trial.

 His written and oral advocacy on behalf of immigration claimants has been praised by Judges of the High Court, Upper Tribunal and First-tier Tribunal.